How to layer your lighting

 Creating the perfect mix of ambient, task and accent lighting 10068-md-sedona 10080-lg-forest 10066-sm-stone 10090-lg-carbon 10082-sm-carbon 10051-lg-coral 10079-lg-snow 10062-md-sedona

-In the natural world, lighting guides our eye, leading us seamlessly through our environment.
-To replicate this feeling in the home, we turn to layered lighting.
+In the natural world, lighting guides our eyes, leading us seamlessly through our environment.
+To replicate this feeling in the home, we turn to layering light.
 A combination of ambient, task and accent lighting brings a room to life with a balance of design and functionality.

 Consider ambient light as the base of your home lighting.
+You can also see it as the foundation of your light layering endeavor.
 It should provide glare-free, general illumination throughout your space.
 Ambient lighting can begin with natural sunlight and be built upon via Floor, Wall, and Table Lights.

 To establish how much light you’ll need in a room, it’s important to measure a bulb’s output of light.
 The best way to do this is with lumens – the total amount of visible light from a source.
 As a general rule, it takes around 20 lumens per square foot to create appropriate ambient lighting.

 The average living room is 250 square feet.
 With this formula, a 250 square-foot room would require about 5,000 lumens from a combined variety of sources.
+However, we use layers of lighting so we don’t have to explode all those lumens altogether in a room.
 Here are the most common lighting tools to accomplish the perfect ambient light:

-Daylight: Natural lighting from windows, sky lights, and atriums can provide effective, general lighting throughout the day.
+Natural lighting from windows, sky lights, and atriums can provide effective, general lighting throughout the day.
+As opposed to common misconception, natural lighting can also be used to layer lights in a room.

 Task lights in the home provide focused, bright illumination for areas where ambient lighting may need an extra boost.
 As the name suggests, Task lighting is there to help with specific tasks such as writing, reading, or desk work.